Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_Tandem_PCIe_DFX/README.txt

 targeted from the host, across the PCIe link, by targeting the correct PCIe BAR, or a user may target the BRAM from the JTAG connection, if it exists.

+For hardware testing the reconfigurable partitions(reverse, cntr8), one can navigate to the sub-project directory ../<project_name>.runs/child_0_impl_1 to locate the respective PDIs.

   1. To generate the static and reconfigurable bitstreams for this example project, only one additional step must be taken beyond what is already configured at design generation: after synthesis has been ran, source